albanm/nsi-queues/README.md

 });
 ```

-Send messages to a queue, and expects a response, using inOut().
+Send messages to a queue, and expect a response, using inOut().
 The headers parameter can be omitted.
 The callback is executed when the response is received or if an error occured when sending the message.